Partition Acts 1868and 1876: allowed courts to divide property between spouses.

 Maintenance Act 1994: simplified procedures for recovering maintenance debts from other countries.

-Family Law Act 1995: raised the minimum age for marriage to 18 and required 3 months’ written notice to local registrar, abolished petitions for jactitation of marriage (falsely claiming to be married to someone), provided for declarations of marital status, and ancillary orders after judicial separation or foreign divorce (but see the Children and Family Relationships Act 2015).
+Family Law Act 1995: raised the minimum age for marriage to 18 and required three months’ written notice to local registrar, abolished petitions for jactitation of marriage (falsely claiming to be married to someone), provided for declarations of marital status, and ancillary orders after judicial separation or foreign divorce (but see the Children and Family Relationships Act 2015).

 Domestic Violence Act 1996: extended safety, barring and protection orders to non-spouses, gave health boards powers to apply for orders, allowed arrest without warrant for breach.
+Repealed by the Domestic Violence Act 2018.

 Family Law (Divorce) Act 1996: allowed divorce and remarriage in the Republic of Ireland for the first time, with all ancillary orders.
+Section 51 repealed by the Domestic Violence Act 2018.
+(The Irish government proposes to change this law if a referendum is carried on 24 May 2019.)

 Children Act 1997: recognised natural fathers as guardians, allowed children’s views to be considered in guardianship, access and custody matters, allowed parents to have joint custody.